logicdavid/wikidata-public/README.md

 ### The notebooks

-[wikidata-public/WikiBaseIntegrator.ipynb](WikiBaseIntegrator.ipynb) is the most minimal demonstration of how we use WikibaseIntegrator to make an edit.
+[WikiBaseIntegrator.ipynb](WikiBaseIntegrator.ipynb) is the most minimal demonstration of how we use WikibaseIntegrator to make an edit.

 [Make_WikibaseItem_from_Metadata.ipynb](Make_WikibaseItem_from_Metadata.ipynb) demonstrates how to use wikibaseintegrator to obtain a python object representing a wikidata item and how write additional data for this item, taken from a CSV file, to wikidata.